 Every year around June or July, we hold a Study Abroad Fair, an event to introduce Sophia University’s wide range of study abroad programs to current students.
 There are various sessions related to studying abroad, such as general information sessions and round-table discussions with seniors who have studied abroad, to help you obtain information and prepare for your study abroad experience.

-(For students studying abroad from the fall semester of their junior year)
+(Example of studying abroad from the fall semester of the 3rd year)

 1st year April